- In 2020, 12 hotels opened with 2,313 rooms. Also, 84 new restaurants/bars opened and four relocated.

 201 5th Avenue South

-Announced in 2017, Music City Center is set to undergo renovations totaling $19.9 million.
-The upgrades will include a new food and beverage outlet on the side of the building near Demonbreun Street and Eighth Avenue; a new registration area and concourse space fronting the building's main exhibit hall; and a new concourse and reception area for the facility's Davidson Ballroom.
+First announced in 2017, Music City Center underwent renovations totaling $19.9 million.
+The upgrades including a new food and beverage outlet on the side of the building near Demonbreun Street and Eighth Avenue; a new registration area and concourse space fronting the building's main exhibit hall; and a new concourse and reception area for the facility's Davidson Ballroom.

 Adventure Science Center